FelixRizzolli/plex-leon/README.md

 	Resolution is read via ffprobe (FFmpeg) first, then mediainfo.
 If both resolutions are unknown, the tool falls back to file-size comparison only.
 - For TV shows (folders), the tool compares episodes individually by matching season and episode numbers (e.g., s01e01) between library-a and library-b.
 Each episode is moved to the appropriate categorization folder in library-c (`better-resolution/`, `greater-filesize/`, or `to-delete/`) based on the same resolution and size logic as for movies.
 The show/season/episode folder structure is preserved under the categorization folder.
 The show folder itself is not moved, only its episodes.
   The tool will move any entry in library-a whose name contains a TVDB tag like `{tvdb-12345}` when the same ID also appears anywhere under library-b (recursively scanned, including within A–Z/`0-9` buckets).
-- Moves print what would or did happen and end with a summary line: `Done.
-Eligible files/folders moved: X; skipped: Y.`
+- Moves print what would or did happen and end with a summary line including timing, for example: `Done.
+Eligible files/folders moved: X; skipped: Y. Took 2.34s.`

 ## Requirements